Distributions: general: dividends, distributions and company law

 Prior to 6 April 1999, under the ACT system on declaring a final dividend the company assumed two liabilities; a liability to the shareholder for the dividend and a liability to the Revenue for the ACT.
 There was nothing in the legislation which absolved the company from meeting its liability simply because the shareholder had received the dividend warrant but had decided for some reason not to pay it into their own bank account, or to endorse it to another.
 The shareholder had effectively assigned and not waived income.
 The time limit to recover dividends is generally six years (see section 5 Limitation Act 1980 and Re Compania de Electricidad de la Provincia de Buenos Aires Ltd 3 AER 688).
 The time limit runs from the declaration of the dividend or the declared date of its payment, whichever is later, unless the shares are in bearer form.
 In that case, if the contract by which the company undertakes to pay dividends requires the share warrant to be presented before payments can be made, no cause of action arises until such presentation.

 In Scotland the time limit to recover dividends is five years (section 6 Prescription and Limitation (Scotland) Act 1973).
 The time limit allowed by general law is subject to variation, and a company can adopt Articles giving shareholders a shorter time to claim.
 The London Stock Exchange listing rules require at least 12 years.
 Companies at this time might write back uncashed dividends in their books.
-This does not mean that any ACT accounted for at the time of payment can be repaid.
+This does not mean that any ACT accounted for at the time of payment could be repaid.